 Kingsbury is a tiny city located in the state of Texas.
 With a population of 137 people and just one neighborhood, Kingsbury is the 1034th largest community in Texas.
 Much of the housing stock in Kingsbury was built relatively recently.
 The construction of new real estate can often be taken as an indication that the local Kingsbury economy is robust, and that jobs or other amenities are attracting an influx of new residents.
 This seems to be the case in Kingsbury, where the median household income is $75,956.00.

-When you are in Kingsbury, you'll notice that it is more blue-collar than most other communities in America.
-52.94% of Kingsbury’s employed work in blue-collar jobs, while America averages only 27.7% that do.
+Because occupations involving physical labor dominate the local economy, Kingsbury is generally considered to be a blue-collar town.
+52.94% of the Kingsbury workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
 Overall, Kingsbury is a city of transportation and shipping workers, service providers, and sales and office workers.
 There are especially a lot of people living in Kingsbury who work in sales jobs (8.82%), food service (7.35%), and healthcare suport services (5.88%).

 The overall crime rate in Kingsbury is one of the lowest in the US.
 This makes it one of the safer places to live in the country in terms of crime.